Andy-James-Osborne/DevHub/README.md

 ## Future Features:

-+ DM messages-
++ DM messages- To enable user to have a connect link to their own private chat room with another users

-+ Follower feed post-
++ Follower post feed- To only be able to see the users that you follow post feed

-+ Following users-
++ Following users- The ability to follow users you are intrested in

-+ Unfollow users-
++ Unfollow users- The ability to unfollow any users that are no longer of interest.

-+ Search bar-
++ Search bar- To search for a specific username.

 ## Acknowledgements